section-engineering-education/engineering-education/content/articles/getting-started-with-visual-basic-net/index.md

+---
+layout: engineering-education
+status: publish
+published: true
+url: /getting-started-with-visual-basic-net/
+title: Getting Started with Visual Basic.NET
+description: In this article we will discuss VB.NET which is a multi-paradigm, object oriented programming language.
+It is used to create web applications with modern features like performance counters, file systems, and event logs.
+author: felix-vaati
+date: 2021-09-06T00:00:00-18:00
+topics: [Languages]
+excerpt_separator: <!--more-->
+images:

+  -url: /engineering-education/getting-started-with-visual-basic-net/hero.png
+   alt: VB Dot NETProtocol example image
+---

 Visual Basic.net is a multi-paradigm, object-oriented programming language.
 We implement it in the [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework/net45) developed by Microsoft.
-They invented visual Basic in 2001 to replace Visual Basic 6.
+They invented Visual Basic in 2001 to replace Visual Basic 6.

 Visual Basic.Net is pronounced as “Visual basic dot net. “ We commonly abbreviate it as VB.NET.

-Although VB.NET is a developed version of Visual Basic 6, it is not compatible with it, .i.e. we cannot compile code written in Visual Basic 6  under VB.NET
+Although VB.NET is a developed version of Visual Basic 6, it is not compatible with it, .i.e. we cannot compile code written in Visual Basic 6 under VB.NET.

 ### Why VB.NET?